Avoiding Invasive Procedures

 Dr. Calcagno will inspect your teeth for decay in several ways, starting with a visual examination and using an intraoral camera to view hard-to-reach areas.
 She will also gently probe your teeth with a dental instrument to check for hardness.
 Digital X-rays may also be performed to help spot areas of decay.
 However, their secret weapon in detecting cavities at the very earliest stages is DIAGNOdent, a diode laser-based fluorescence detector that can find tooth decay other detection methods can miss.

 Cavity Treatments in Rochester

-When your cavity is caught in its earliest stages with DIAGNOdent, Dr. Calcagno and Dr. Brodersen can often reverse the decay and strengthen the tooth enamel with a professional fluoride treatment.
-In some cases, a restoration is needed, in which case Dr. Calcagno and Dr. Brodersen will place a tooth-colored composite resin filling.
+When your cavity is caught in its earliest stages with DIAGNOdent, Dr. Calcagno can often reverse the decay and strengthen the tooth enamel with a professional fluoride treatment.
+In some cases, a restoration is needed, in which case Dr. Calcagno will place a tooth-colored composite resin filling.
 After precisely removing the decayed portion of your tooth, your Rochester dentist will place a bonded filling into the prepared space and then harden it using a special light.
 Bonded fillings actually help strengthen and support the tooth structure unlike metal fillings that often cause tooth breakage over time.
 Your new restoration will ensure both a healthy mouth, and a natural appearance.